anonymous0111118/De-duplication/README.md

 6. Through the red *= e*, model knows the comparision result of *b* and *c* is assigned to the gloval variable *a* in function *d*. (line 04)

-In summary, through the analysis of attention, the failure-relevant semantics understood by the model are when comparing an unsigned char type variable exceeding 127 with another char type variable, adding at least one of them as const, results differently in different optimization levels, which shows the alignment between attention and the results of manual analysis, thereby demonstrating the effectiveness of the failure-relevant semantics extracted by BLADE.
+In summary, through the analysis of attention, the failure-relevant semantics understood by the model are when comparing an unsigned char type variable exceeding 127 with another char type variable, adding at least one of them as const, results differently in different optimization levels, which shows the alignment between attention and the root cause, thereby demonstrating the effectiveness of the failure-relevant semantics extracted by BLADE.

 * Case No.4
 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/6ecdf7e2-c55c-49f8-ad10-eb983de8cfb0" alt="Case 4" width="300" height="300">

-After conducting a thorough **manual analysis**, it was determined that this example encountered the same bug as case 3, with the root cause being identical.
+It was determined that this example encountered the same bug as case 3, with the **root cause** being identical.

 Despite the *if-statements* in this program, its logical structure aligns with that of case 3.
 The model doesn't pay much attention to the *if-statement*.
 It primarily focuses on the definitions and comparisons involving *char* and *const unsigned char* and the value of *unsigned char*.
 This demonstrates the model's accurate identification of the genuine failure-relevant semantics within this set of examples.